On Gottschalk's surjunctivity conjecture for non-uniform cellular automata: Introduction

-We can actually show (see Proposition~\ref{pro:intro} below) that Question~\ref{conjecture-stable-surj} and Question~\ref{Stable dual-surjunctivity} are equivalent when restricted to the class of linear NUCA with finite memory.
-Given a vector space $V$ not necessarily finite, then $V^G$ is a vector space with component-wise operations and a NUCA $\tau \colon V^G \to V^G$ is said to be \emph{linear} if it is also a linear map of vector spaces or equivalently, if its local transition maps are linear.
+Investigating the relation between these two questions, we can show (see Corollary~\ref{pro:intro}) that Question~\ref{conjecture-stable-surj} and Question~\ref{Stable dual-surjunctivity} are in fact equivalent when restricted to the class of linear NUCA with finite memory.
+For every (possibly infinite) vector space $V$, note that $V^G$ is a vector space with component-wise operations and a NUCA $\tau \colon V^G \to V^G$ is said to be \emph{linear} if it is also a linear map of vector spaces or equivalently, if its local transition maps are linear.
+Proposition~\ref{p:prop-intro-dual} below provides a more precise relation between Question~\ref{conjecture-stable-surj} and Question~\ref{Stable dual-surjunctivity} than just their equivalence in the setting of linear NUCA with finite memory.
+For the proof of Proposition~\ref{p:prop-intro-dual}, we will need the following notion of dual NUCA introduced in \cite{phung-laa}.